-On September 26, 2018, Aecon issued an aggregate of \$160,000,000 principal amount of the 2018 Debentures at a price of \$1,000 per debenture pursuant to a short form prospectus dated September 19, 2018.
-On October 1, 2018, Aecon issued an additional \$24,000,000 aggregate principal amount of the 2018 Debentures pursuant to the full exercise of the over-allotment option granted to the underwriting syndicate.
+On September 26, 2018, Aecon issued an aggregate of \$160,000,000 principal amount of 5.00% convertible unsecured subordinated debentures (the "2018 Debentures") at a price of \$1,000 per debenture pursuant to a short form prospectus dated September 19, 2018.
+On October 1, 2018, Aecon issued an additional \$24,000,000 aggregate principal amount of the 2018 Debentures pursuant to the full exercise of the overallotment option granted to the underwriting syndicate.
 The 2018 Debentures were issued pursuant to, and are governed by, the third supplemental trust indenture (the "Supplemental Indenture") to the trust indenture (the "Trust Indenture" and together with the Supplemental Indenture, the "Indenture") between the Company and Computershare Trust Company of Canada, as trustee (the "Trustee").
-The following is a summary of the material attributes and characteristics of the 2018 Debentures and is subject to, and qualified by reference to, the terms of the Trust Indenture and the Supplemental Indenture.
+The following is a summary of the material attributes and characteristics of the 2018 Debentures and is subject to, and qualified by reference to, the terms of the Indenture.
 Unless otherwise indicated, capitalized terms in this section have the meanings ascribed to them in the Supplemental Indenture or Trust Indenture.
 Copies of the Trust Indenture and the Supplemental Indenture are available for review under Aecon's SEDAR profile at www.sedar.com.